matdillen/legendary-generator/README.md

 Also in `support`, `box organization.xlsx` contains a list of keywords with brief explanations, printable on a double-sides sheet.
 It also contains a few card errata instances and a schematic view of my own box setup.

 `data` contains the csv files used and their source xlsx files, which have been designed for easy data addition and also contain field metadata used in the metrics.
-Also present are the csv files containing the (currently unstyled) card text.
+Also present are the csv files containing the card text.